tsipenyuk/matlab_phase_retrieval/README.md

 The code is split into procedural part ('fun') and object-oriented part ('cls', 'inst').
 The procedural part does not depend on any objects --- it contains algorithm updates (such as ER update) and auxilary functions (such as projections onto constraint sets).
-The object-oriented part is introduced to ease instantiation and plotting for case studies.
+The object-oriented part is introduced to ease instantiation and plotting of case studies.

 ----------------------------------------------------------------------------
 (c) 2016 Arseniy Tsipenyuk (TUM M7)